Privacy statement for the processing of personal data in the context of the Ombudsman’s handling of complaints and inquiries

 2/ What personal information do we collect, for what purpose, and through which technical means?

-If the Ombudsman decides to carry out a public consultation in relation to case handling, the contributions s/he receives in response thereto will mostly contain some personal data.
-Contributors to public consultations are requested to indicate their prior level of consent regarding disclosure of their data.
-For further information, please consult the privacy statement regarding the European Ombudsman’s consultations.
+If the Ombudsman decides to carry out a public consultation (general or targeted) in relation to case handling, the contributions s/he receives in response thereto will mostly contain some personal data.
+Contributors to public consultations (general or targeted) are requested to indicate their prior level of consent regarding disclosure of their data.
+For further information, please consult the privacy statement regarding the European Ombudsman’s consultations on this website.

 In relation specifically to case related public consultations, the purpose is to ensure that the assessment of the issues concerned is as well informed as possible.